Jacob-J-Richards/DS-DA-Anomaly_Detection/ReadMe.md

 ```
 ![failure_percent_isolated_Anamoly](https://github.com/user-attachments/assets/fc7f4ee5-5190-47cc-ba4b-4a1578035d1c)

-By trial and error, I found this combination of UPI and PAYTM services that produces a 80% failure rate from Febuary 13th 6PM to Febuary 14th 9AM. payment method: UPI payment gateway: PAYTM or PAYTM_V2 or PAYTM_UPI sub-type: UPI_COLLECT
+This combination of UPI and PAYTM services produced a 80% failure rate from Febuary 13th 6PM to Febuary 14th 9AM.
+The combination being: (payment method: UPI, payment gateway: PAYTM or PAYTM_V2 or PAYTM_UPI, sub-type: UPI_COLLECT).

+To see how the individual merchants were impacted, the failure rates before and during the anamoly we compared for each merchant.

 ``` r
 paytm_subset <- data[(data[,5] %in% c("PAYTM", "PAYTM_V2", "PAYTM_UPI", "notprovided")) & (data[,6] %in% c("UPI_COLLECT")) & (data[,4] == "UPI"),]